I am indebted to Pastor Michael Rodgers for preaching a sermon long ago that stuck with me for decades. This sermon is inspired by his brilliant work!

 Jesus you’ve got to be kidding!
 “Whoever comes to me and does not hate father and mother, wife and children, brothers and sisters, yes and even life itself, cannot be my disciple?…None of you can become my disciple if you do not give up all your possessions?”

-Hate your father; hate your mother; hate your wife; hate your children; hate you brothers; hate your sisters; hate even life itself and oh yes while you are at it give up all you possessions and then, and only then will you be ready to take up your cross and follow Jesus.
+Hate your father; hate your mother; hate your wife; hate your children; hate your brothers; hate your sisters; hate even life itself and oh yes while you are at it, give up all you possessions and then, and only then will you be ready to take up your cross and follow Jesus.
 What is Jesus talking about?
 Has Jesus forgotten about the fourth commandment?
 Are we to forget about honouring our parents?
 Wasn’t it Jesus who said that we are to love our neighbours as we love ourselves?
 Didn’t Jesus try to talk people into loving their enemies?
-Has Jesus forgotten that God is love?
+Has Jesus forgotten that his Abba is LOVE itself?
 Why does Jesus rant and rave about hating our father’s, mothers, children, sisters, brothers and even life itself?

 For a few years now, there has stood on the shelf above my desk a quotation from Deuteronomy 30.
-I put it there so that these word’s of God might guide me in my decision making.
-According to the writers of Deuteronomy, God says: “I have set before you life and death, blessings and curses.
+I put it there so that these word’s of WISDOM might guide me in my decision making.
+According to the writers of Deuteronomy, our CREATOR says: “I have set before you life and death, blessings and curses.
 Choose life so that you and your descendants may live”.
-God says “Choose life!”
+Our CREATOR says “Choose life!”
 How do I reconcile this to the Gospel lesson in which Jesus says whoever does not hate even life itself, cannot be a disciple of Jesus?
 Why was Jesus so harsh?
 What is going on here?
 Continue reading